castlenthesky/sql/README.md

 # SQL - Tools and Templates
-This repository houses a collection of SQL templates and tools developed by Brian Henson.
+This repository houses a collection of SQL templates and tools useful for gathering and summarizing data.

 ## First Day of the Month
 There are numerous ways to transform date data into the first day of the month.
 T-SQL offers a handy function which returns the day at the end of the month titled `EOMONTH`, but there is no such function for the first day of the month.
 One common solution with the looks like this: